Jibu24/SQL_Project/starting_with_questions.md

-Answer: The highest level of revenues on the site came from the United States within cities San Francisco, Sunnyvale, Atlanta, Palo Alto and tel Aviv-Yafo
+Answer: The highest level of revenues on the site came from the United States within cities San Francisco, Sunnyvale, Atlanta and Palo Alto